On This Page

 Moberly Lake Provincial Park is situated on the southern shore of Moberly Lake which is situated on the boundary between the Rocky Mountain foothills to the west and the Peace plateau to the east.
 The lake itself lies in a broad shallow valley of the Moberly River, about 96 km from its junction with the Peace River.

 Enjoy a leisurely stroll along the lakeshore and pull up a bench to watch the sunset.
 Stop and visit the park’s interpretation kiosk to learn about the local flora, fauna and history.
 While you are there, take time to listen to the loons or look overhead for bald eagles.
-Head down to the lake for a swim or to test your luck fishing for northern pike, bull trout, lake trout and lake whitefish.
+Head down to the lake for a swim or to test your luck fishing for northern pike, lake trout and lake whitefish.

 Established Date: May 31, 1966